-Every busy person who wants to lose weight or simply provide easy meals for their family should know about Fix-It and Forget-It Weight Watchers meals.
-That wonderful slow-cooker has saved me so much time and is truly the only way I could get a meal on the table some nights!
+Every busy person who wants to lose weight or simply provide easy meals for their family should know about Fix It and Forget It Weight Watchers Crock Pot Recipes.
+That wonderful slow-cooker has saved me so much time and is truly a blessing to a busy mom.

 I've used Weight Watchers several times over the years to lose a few pounds, and know friends who have lost much more than that by sticking with the program.
 A couple of times I've signed up for classes when I really felt I needed an extra boost, too.